ghtorrent/ghtorrent-vagrant/README.md

 * Clone the repository (`git clone https://github.com/ghtorrent/ghtorrent-vagrant.git`)

-* Even though not stricly necessary, for any serious project you will need a GitHub API key.
+* You will need a GitHub API key.
 You can create one using the process described [here (Fair Use)](http://ghtorrent.org/raw.html)